daveshanley/gobeepme/README.md

 ### Well it runs in 2 different ways...

 * Runs as an interactive console application that you can step through.
-* Runs as an http service over TLS with very simple JSON API.
+* Runs as a http service over TLS with very simple JSON API.

-The service also provides a simple UI that uses with the API.
+~~The service also provides a simple UI that uses with the API.~~ Don't use the UI.
+Pretty sure it won't even run at this point.
+Just stick with the CLI or the service.

 ## Building